Roaring-Robotics-2704/ExtraGitDemo/README.md

 # ExtraGitDemo

-What we did this week
+What we did this week:
+On far too many days, Jerry worked on CAD